markc/midicomp/README.md

-A program to manipulate SMF (Standard MIDI File) files. `midicomp` will both read and write SMF files in 0 or format 1 and also read and write it's own plain text format.
-This means a SMF file can be turned into easily parseble text, edited with any text editor or filtered through any script language, and "recompiled" back into a binary SMF file.
+A program to manipulate SMF (Standard MIDI File) files. `midicomp` will both read and write SMF files in 0 or format 1 and also read and write its own plain text format.
+This means a SMF file can be turned into easily parseable text, edited with any text editor or filtered through any script language, and "recompiled" back into a binary SMF file.

 * Copyright (C) 2003-2017 Mark Constable <markc@renta.net>